ACM Awards 2021: Best and worst moments, complete list of winners

 “Oh my God, you all got me!
 I am amazingly surprised,” Bryan told co-hosts Keith Urban and Mickey Guyton.
-He was in Los Angeles, where he just finished taping an episode of “American Idol.”
-(While the virus precluded him from recording a previously-scheduled performance for the ACMs, he recovered in time to return to his gig as a judge on “Idol.”)
+He was in Los Angeles, where he had just finished taping an episode of “American Idol.”
+(While the virus precluded him from recording a previously scheduled performance for the ACMs, he recovered in time to return to his gig as a judge on “Idol.”)
 He thanked his record label and his family and promised fans that live shows will be back soon.
 “We’ve missed touring, and we’ve missed being on the road with everybody that makes me an entertainer.”

 The awards were otherwise scattered: Maren Morris picked up two prizes, for female artist of the year as well as song of the year for her smash “The Bones,” while Carly Pearce’s No. 1 duet with Lee Brice, “I Hope You’re Happy Now,” earned single and music event of the year.
 Old Dominion and Dan + Shay won group and duo of the year, respectively.
 Chris Stapleton’s “Starting Over” landed album of the year, Kane Brown earned his first ACM award for his “Worldwide Beautiful” video, and 2020’s co-reigning entertainer of the year, Thomas Rhett, was awarded male artist of the year.

-Here were the best and worst moments from the three-hour show, which — because of pandemic protocols — was filmed mostly without an audience, had multiple prerecorded performances, and took place across various venues in Nashville.
+Here were the best and worst moments from the three-hour show, which — because of pandemic protocols — was filmed mostly without an audience, had multiple prerecorded performances and took place across various venues in Nashville.
 A complete list of winners and nominees is below.

-Tell the Post: If you’re a country music fan, has your perspective on the genre changed in the last year?
+Tell The Post: If you’re a country music fan, has your perspective on the genre changed in the last year?

 BEST